 Question: What’s it take to become a movie producer?

 Old answer: Take a writer to lunch.

 New answer: Find a leverage point, apply it, and voila, you’re a movie producer.

 - Read more articles by Doug Richardson

 - Behind the Lines with DR: Writers, Directors & Writing Credits

-- Write, Direct, Repeat: Workign with a Casting DIrector [Interview]
+- Write, Direct, Repeat: Working with a Casting Director [Interview]